stronnag/mwptools/docs/manual/docs/mwp-windows-msys.md

 * If you select a portable (user local) installation, the "DejaVu Mono" fonts cannot be installed, resulting in an ugly side panel.
 * The portable (user local) installation may be removed by deleting the installation directory.
+* The installer may not set the "Start In" directory correctly.

 #### Binary Components and Open Source Licences